ranaq/crispy-umbrella/README.md

 ### Process

-The 'Summary' notebook gives a high-level overview of the various stages of the project.
+The 'Summary' notebook provides a high-level overview of the project.
 Notebooks 1 & 2 walk you through the process I used to scrape AllRecipes, query the Food2Fork API, and transform the json data from the API into a dataframe.
-The data provided was generated at this point.
+The data provided was generated at this point in the process.
 Notebook 3 includes the data cleansing process, and the notebook 4 details the EDA and modeling.